yourkin/excercise-backend/readme.md

 2. the created order should be placed at the stock exchange (use the method `place_order` provided in stock_exchange.py)
 3. the endpoint should return a status code of 201 and the created order details, in case that: the order has been saved in the database **AND** it is **guaranteed** that the order is being placed on the stock exchange.
 4. in case of an error in the endpoint it should return the status code 500 and the body `{"message": "Internal server error while placing the order"}`
-5. the API should be highly scalable and available.
+5. the API should be highly scalable and reliable.
+The reliability of the provided stock exchange should not impact the reliability of the `POST /orders` endpoint

 Additionally, please add some tests and document how you would test the application as a whole and its pieces.